|

 Technical descriptions:

-is a "struct" with a static type, loc_e.Token
+loc_t is a static type, Token is a "struct" with a static type, loc_e.Token is a dynamic tag

-- not the same I thinkAudience question: What's decl expr stmt
+into() - not the same I think

 OSH is

-(similar to stmt
+command_t (similar to stmt)

-)word_part_t word_t
+word_part_t word_t

 arith_expr_t